pculture/miro-user-manual/en/configuring.rst

 *Play media in Miro*

-    Miro has a video renderer that will play media.
-If you don't like this renderer, you can opt to play all media in your operating system's associated application for that media type.
+    Miro can play most media.
+However, if you don't like Miro playing your media, then you can opt to play all your media with your operating system's associated application for that media type.

 .. index:: playback; detached window